zservices/make-CI-server/doc/make-server.md

 % 2022

 # NAME
-make-server - the (expected) background script that performs periodical `make` executions in given, configured directories.
+make-server - the (expected/but non-necessary) background script that performs periodical `make` executions in given, configured directories.

 # SYNOPSIS